TerminalMC/ClientSort/README.md

 ### Usage

 To sort an inventory, simply hover over it with your mouse and press the keybind (default: middle mouse button).

 You can hold `Shift`, `Control` or `Alt` when pressing the sort button to use a different sorting order.

-#### Other Actions (v2)
+#### Other Operations (`v2`)

-In addition to sorting, ClientSort v2 provides keybinds (unbound by default) for the following actions:
+In addition to sorting, ClientSort `v2.0.0-beta.1` and later versions include the following
+operations:

 - Stack Fill
   - For all partial stacks in the other inventory, attempts to complete them using items in the target inventory.
 - Transfer
   - Moves as many items as possible from the target inventory to the other inventory.

-#### Interaction GUI (v2)
+#### Interaction GUI (`v2`)

-ClientSort v2 includes support for adding interaction buttons to the inventory screen, as an alternative to using the keybinds.
+In addition to the keybinds, ClientSort `v2.0.0-beta.1` and later versions support adding small buttons to the inventory screen, which can be used to trigger operations.

-- All buttons are disabled by default, but can be enabled via the config menu.
+- The GUI is disabled by default, but can be enabled via the config menu or the editor screen.
+- The editor screen can be opened via a keybind (unbound by default).
-- When the buttons are visible, you can right-click on them to adjust the position and enable or disable specific ones.
+- When the buttons are visible, you can right-click on them to open the editor screen, which allows you to adjust the position and show or hide specific buttons.

-- If the buttons are enabled but not visible, you can use the editor keybind (unbound by default) to select a group of buttons to edit.
-- ClientSort uses a whitelist to decide when to show the buttons.
-You can enable or disable the buttons for a particular inventory via the position editor, or by manually editing the whitelist in the main config menu.
+- ClientSort uses a whitelist system to decide when to show the buttons.
+You can enable or disable the buttons for a particular inventory via the editor screen, or by manually editing the whitelist in the main config menu.

+#### Blacklist Policies (v2)

+Separate to the button layout whitelist, ClientSort `v2.0.0-beta.6` and later versions support disabling individual operations in specific inventories client-side using a list of policies.

+- A Policy identifies the associated inventory type, and specifies which operations can be used.
+  - For example, the policy `com.simibubi.create.content.equipment.toolbox.ToolboxMenu,0,0,0`
+    disables all operations in the inventory menu of Create Toolboxes.
+  - If you have this rule and attempt to sort a toolbox (with server acceleration either on or off), nothing will happen.
+- Policies *override* the button layout whitelist.
+That is, if you have configured a button layout to show the interaction buttons in a particular inventory, and then you add a policy to disable operations in that inventory, the buttons will be hidden automatically.

+- If installed on a server or in singleplayer, ClientSort automatically blacklists server-accelerated operations when it detects an incorrect state (such as item duplication).
+- The blacklist is stored in the `clientsort-server.json` config file, which can be manually edited and reloaded using the `/clientsort reload` command.
+- The serverside blacklist is *not* synced to clients, so connected clients may still attempt to sort the blacklisted inventory (unless they have a client-side blacklist policy for it), but nothing will happen.

 ### Installation

 #### Client Required, Server Optional

-As the name suggests, ClientSort works completely fine when it is only installed on the client.
-However, if it is also installed on a server, connected clients with the mod will be able to use 'instant' sorting instead of the normal rate-limited sort.
+As the name suggests, ClientSort is fully functional when it is only installed on the client.
+However, if it is also installed on a server, connected clients with the mod will be able to use near-instant operations instead of the normal rate-limited operations.

 ### Dependencies